osm-fr/osmose-backend/doc/3-SQL-basics.md

 # Analyzer based on SQL query - The basics

 The database is a PostgreSQL with PostGIS spatial extension and hstore.
-It is know as [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) schema and loaded by the tool of the same name.
+It is known as [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) schema and loaded by the tool of the same name.

 ## Database schema

 There is 3 main tables `nodes`, `ways` and `relations`.

-All table have in common:
+All tables have in common:
 * `id`: bigint
 * `version`: integer
 * `user_id`: integer, the value may not be available